MackCesar/MetalDiffusion/README.md

 ### Install Homebrew, if not already installed

-`Homebrew` is a fundamental tool for Mac and is required for this installion process.
+`Homebrew` is a fundamental tool for Mac and is required for this installation process.

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"